Stickelberger elements and Kolyvagin systems: Applications

-\subsection{Main Theorem over $k$}
+\subsection{Main theorem over $k$}

-We first prove a bound on the size of the dual Selmer group $H^1_{\FF_{\al}^*}(k,T^*)$, which we use, via the comparison Theorem established in~\S\S\ref{subsubsec:compareselmer1}-\ref{subsubsec:compareselmer2}, we obtain bounds on the classical (dual) Selmer groups.
+We first prove a bound on the size of the dual Selmer group $H^1_{\FF_{\al}^*}(k,T^*)$.
+We use this bound to obtain bounds on the classical (dual) Selmer groups, via the comparison Theorem established in~\S\ref{subsubsec:compareselmer1}.